maoli131/Todo/README.md

 This project is a web based todo list.
 User can add with text box and delete todo item by clicking.
 It is deployed as a [static website with Azure](https://react-todo.azurewebsites.net).

 It serves as a simple hand-on project for me to play with web development (React, Azure, etc).
-I actively extending this project to include more features (login/logout, better UI, etc.).
+I'm actively extending this project to include more features (login/logout, better UI, etc.).
 It's also an examplary project which will be included in my tutorial about React and Azure.